nikhilgoenkatech/AWS.XRayExporter/readme.md

 kubectl rollout status deployment xrayconnector
 ```

-The xrayconnector.yml includes a cronjob that automatically calls the "/api/WorkflowWatchdog" which checks the status of the workflow.
-If the environment variable "AutoStart" (connector-config.yml) is set to "True", WorkflowWatchdog automatically starts the workflow as well as restarts it in case it is failed or terminated state.
-The cronjob is configured to run every 3 minutes.

-### API Functions
+### REST Api

 See ```test.http``` which provides api requests to be run in Visual Studio Code (VSCode) via the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 #### Manually start the workflow
-If autostart is disabled, you need to automatically trigger the workflow.
+If autostart is disabled, you need to automatically trigger the main workflow timer.

 ```POST https://xxxx/api/TriggerPeriodicAPIPoller?code=<YOUR-FUNCTION-HOST-MASTER-KEY>```